 |Responsive Web Design|

-Responsive web design: Serves the same HTML code on the same URL regardless of the users' device (for example, desktop, tablet, mobile, non-visual browser), but can render the display differently based on the screen size.
-Responsive design is Google's recommended design pattern.
+Responsive Web Design: Serves the same HTML code on the same URL regardless of the users' device (for example, desktop, tablet, mobile, non-visual browser), but can render the display differently based on the screen size.
+Google recommends Responsive Web Design because it's the easiest design pattern to implement and maintain.

 Dynamic serving: Uses the same URL regardless of device, but generates a different version of HTML for different device types based on what the server knows about the user's browser.